-- 1. Conversion of existing one-family dwellings to 2-family dwellings; - 2.
-Authorization of multi-family dwellings existing at the time of adoption_of this subsection; - 3.
-Conversion of existing buildings to incorporate a multi-family arrangement on upper floors of commercial buildings, with the number of such dwelling units being limited to two provided that the first floor must be commercial - 4.
-Conversion of existing buildings for use as gift or antique shops;
+1. Conversion of existing one-family dwellings to 2-family dwellings;

+2. Authorization of multi-family dwellings existing at the time of adoption_of this subsection;

+3. Conversion of existing buildings to incorporate a multi-family arrangement on upper floors of commercial buildings, with the number of such dwelling units being limited to two provided that the first floor must be commercial

+4. Conversion of existing buildings for use as gift or antique shops;

-- 5. Conversion of existing buildings for use as Bed and Breakfast Establishments in accordance with the provisions of Section 6.7.8. thru 6.7.11 of these Bylaws; - 6.
-Conversion of existing buildings for use as restaurants, cafés, taverns or pubs, serving alcohol on premises (with no drive-up or drive-through service); - 7.
-Conversion of existing buildings for the on-premises consumption and retail sales of alcohol products brewed or fermented on site. - 8.
-Conversion of existing buildings for use as government, educational, not-for-profit or religious facilities; - 9.
-Conversion of existing buildings for use as professional offices; 10.
-With regards to home occupations in the TCD, the provisions of Section 6.1.(g)v. shall apply, but the referral shall be to the Planning Board, which shall serve as the special permit granting authority for such uses in the TCD; - 11.
-Conversion of existing buildings for use as museums, art galleries, art studios, performing arts theaters, and other similar cultural uses; - 12.
-Conversion of existing buildings for use as agricultural cooperatives.
+5. Conversion of existing buildings for use as Bed and Breakfast Establishments in accordance with the provisions of Section 6.7.8. thru 6.7.11 of these Bylaws;

+6. Conversion of existing buildings for use as restaurants, cafés, taverns or pubs, serving alcohol on premises (with no drive-up or drive-through service);

+7. Conversion of existing buildings for the on-premises consumption and retail sales of alcohol products brewed or fermented on site.
+8. Conversion of existing buildings for the sale of alcohol products for off premises consumption to be limited to one establishment in the TCD.
+The sale of nips (spirits sold in the volume of 2 oz. or less), cigarettes are prohibited.
+[Amended November 13, 2023 STM] 9.
+Conversion of existing buildings for use as government, educational, not-for-profit or religious facilities;

+10. Conversion of existing buildings for use as professional offices; 11.
+With regards to home occupations in the TCD, the provisions of Section 6.1.(g)v. shall apply, but the referral shall be to the Planning Board, which shall serve as the special permit granting authority for such uses in the TCD;

+Conversion of existing buildings for use as museums, art galleries, art studios, performing arts theaters, and other similar cultural uses; Conversion of existing buildings for use as agricultural cooperatives.